Contact Us | Search

 U.S. Partner: Steven William Running, University of Montana

-Timberline is one of the most conspicuous boundaries between forest and alpine that attracts researchers' interest (Peili et al., 2020).
-In Bhutan, this region is considered more vulnerable to climate change due to amplified warming and the presence of marginalized communities (Wangchuk & Wangdi, 2018).
-The existing research from these areas mainly focused on glacier melts (Mahagaonkar et al., 2017), snow cover dynamic (Gurung et al., 2011), glacier lake flood (Gurung et al., 2017), field monitoring of alpine vegetation (Salick et al., 2014) and perception survey(Suberi et al., 2018).
-A very few empirical studies have been conducted to assess how timberline has advanced or retreated in response to climate warming in Bhutan.
-This is being mainly attributed to challenging topography, inaccessibility of areas, and lack of professional capacity.
-However, the increasing availability of satellite data and cloud computing platforms offers new opportunities to monitor timberline dynamics in a more consistent, reliable, frequent and with fewer resources.
+Timberline is one of the most conspicuous boundaries between forest and alpine.
+In Bhutan, this region is considered more vulnerable to climate change due to amplified warming and the presence of marginalized communities.
+The existing research from these areas has mainly focused on glacier melts, snow cover dynamics, glacier lake flood, and field monitoring of alpine vegetation.
+Very few empirical studies have been conducted to assess how timberline has advanced or retreated in response to climate warming in Bhutan, due to challenging and inaccessible topography and lack of professional capacity.
+Increasing availability of satellite data and cloud computing platforms offers new opportunities to monitor timberline dynamics more consistently, reliably, frequently, and with fewer resources.
 The Google Earth Engine, a web-based platform, provides access to an entire archive of Landsat data and high computing speed to process data without the need to download the satellite data.
-In addition, its capability to apply standard and uniform change detection algorithm to Landsat data over multiple years ensures the consistent and reliable comparison of forest cover change over decades (He et al., 2020).
+In addition, its capability to apply standard and uniform change detection algorithms to Landsat data over multiple years ensures the consistent and reliable comparison of forest cover change over decades.

 Back to PEER Bhutan Grant Recipients